- Preparation Time 15 Minutes

 8. To bake them spray each piece on all sides with spray oil, then place on a baking sheet and bake for 15- 20 minutes, turning them over halfway through cooking until they are golden and crispy.

-9. If you are not cooking them there and then, place in an airtight container and store in the fridge for up to 5 days.
-You could also freeze these for up to 3 months.
+9. If you are not cooking them there and then, place them in an airtight container and store in the fridge for up to 5 days.
+You could also freeze these, wrapped in airtight freezer bags for up to 3 months.

 Other delicious tofu recipe links below